andreamoro-git/BM-Spatial-SIR/README.md

   - `matplotlib` 3.3.2
   - `pandas` 1.1.3

-The python code was run using the IDE Spyder version 4.2.0
+- (optional) The python code was run using the IDE Spyder version 4.2.0

-- The code used to download and generate calibration data (provided in the distribtion) was run with Stata 14.
+- (optional) The code used to download and generate calibration data (provided in the distribution) was run with Stata 14.

 ### Memory and Runtime Requirements